paul-mccormack/RoboShadowAgentDeployment/README.md

 ## Upload the package to Azure Storage and generate the access token

-We now have our package and it is ready to upload to a storage account.
+We now have the configuration package and it is ready to upload to a storage account.
 I'm not going to go into the process of creating a storage account, blob container and generating a SAS token here.
 There is lot of information available online about accomplishing this.

 If you are generating the blob uri and SAS token manually in the portal don't forget to save it before closing the blade.
 You will not be able to retreive it afterwards and will need to generate a new one.